The Podcast for

 Episode 3: Pied Piper

-In episode three of EHO Knows, host Shane sits down with Environmental Health Officer Max Payne (not that one) to uncover a shocking case of a massive rat infestation hidden beneath a major shopping centre.
-What started as a single employee complaint about rodents quickly escalated into a full-scale health crisis, exposing multiple restaurants, food storage areas, and even centre management as part of a widespread failure in food safety and pest control.
+In episode three of EHO Knows, host Shane sits down with Environmental Health Officer Max Payne (not that one) to uncover a shocking case of a rat infestation hidden beneath a major shopping centre.
+What started as a single employee complaint about rodents quickly escalated into a full-scale health crisis, exposing multiple restaurants, food storage areas, and even centre management.

 Episode 5: A New EHOpe

-With councils increasingly under-resourced and environmental health professionals facing growing responsibilities without proper recognition, Sarah shares the advocacy work being done to elevate the profession and secure the resources EHOs need.
-This episode isn’t just about the struggles EHOs face—it’s about solutions.
+With councils increasingly under-resourced and environmental health professionals facing growing responsibilities without proper recognition this episode isn’t just about the struggles EHOs face—it’s about solutions.
 Sarah highlights how Environmental Health Australia is working to raise awareness, push for legislative reform, and ensure that

 Episode 6: Law & Order

-Testifying in court isn’t just about knowing the facts—it’s about presenting them persuasively under scrutiny.
+Testifying in court isn’t just about knowing the facts, it’s about presenting them confidently under scrutiny.
 Jason and Shane explore the reality of courtroom battles, from dealing with corporate lawyers to navigating self-represented defendants who push the boundaries of professional conduct.

 In episode seven of EHO Knows, host Shane reunites with Sarah Ainsworth, President of Environmental Health Australia (NSW), to continue their conversation.
 As technology reshapes the way we work and live, how can environmental health professionals harness innovation to improve outcomes or how might they hinder them?

-They also discuss social expectations around health, housing, climate, and equity that are shifting too and Sarah reflects on how EHOs can stay ahead of the curve, adapt to emerging pressures, and continue playing a vital role in protecting public health—while also pushing for the recognition and support the profession deserves.
+Sarah reflects on how EHOs can stay ahead of the curve, adapt to emerging pressures, and continue playing a vital role in protecting public health, while also pushing for the recognition and support the profession deserves.